Cast Members, Family and Special Guests

 Dennis Rush

-Mayberry Comes to Scottsburg is delighted to welcome special guest Dennis Rush, the child actor who played Howie Pruitt, Opie’s pal in eight episodes of “The Andy Griffith Show” (though once he was inexplicably named Howie Williams even though he was clearly the same character).
+Mayberry Comes to Scottsburg is delighted to welcome back special guest Dennis Rush, the child actor who played Howie Pruitt, Opie’s pal in eight episodes of “The Andy Griffith Show” (though once he was inexplicably named Howie Williams even though he was clearly the same character).
 Dennis is a great example of what the life of many child actors was like.
 An article in the Los Angeles Times in 1989 explained that, “Patrons of La Jolla’s tony Marine Room restaurant may not realize it, but their maitre d’, Dennis Rush, had an acting lesson from James Cagney, kissed Miss Universe, cried on Dorothy Malone’s shoulder and appeared at the Academy Awards–all before the first grade.”

 The acting lesson and Academy Awards experience came from being cast at the four year old version of James Cagney’s character in the Lon Chaney biopic “Man of a Thousand Faces,” Dennis’s acting debut.
 He went on to appear more than two dozen more times in series such as “General Electric Theater,” “Alfred Hitchcock Presents,” “Wagon Train,” “Perry Mason,” “The Lucy Show,” “My Favorite Martian,” and “The Magical World of Disney.”
 His last film was Disney’s “Follow Me, Boys!” starring Fred MacMurray.